initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 A typical angular application will have many feature modules.
 Each feature module will be consuming specific kinds of data.
 As such there could be many `feature states` .

-Let us assume, we have a blog app that has a feature module called `profile`.
+Let us assume, we have a blog application that has a feature module called `profile`.
 The profile module requires data related to `users `and `posts `.

-To design the state, we can assume that the state required for the profile module should contain lists of users and posts.
+To design the state, we can assume that the state required for the profile module should contain **list of users** and **list of posts**.

 Let's call the profile state as `ProfileFeatureState`.